-Graham advised keeping at least 25% of one's portfolio in bonds, even in the most attractive markets.
+Benjamin Graham — Warren Buffett's mentor — advised keeping at least 25% of one's portfolio in bonds, even in the most attractive markets.

-"the investor should never have less than 25% or more than 75% of his funds in common stocks, with a consequent inverse range of between 75% and 25% in bonds.
-There is an implication here that the standard division should be an equal one, or 50–50, between the two major investment mediums...
-According to tradition the sound reason for increasing the percentage in common stocks would be the appearance of the “bargain price” levels created in a protracted bear market."
+"The investor should never have less than 25% or more than 75% of his funds in common stocks, with a consequent inverse range of between 75% and 25% in bonds.
+There is an implication here that the standard division should be an equal one, or 50–50, between the two major investment mediums... "

-Graham's framework is as much about psychology as it is about numbers.
+Graham's framework is as much about behavior, as it is about numbers.
 Accordingly, a lot of Graham's recommended investment processes are designed to keep the investor's more dangerous instincts in check.

 The process of maintaining a balance between equity and debt in one's holdings has both psychological and practical benefits for the investor.